sisihagen/website/content/en/blog/2019/10/the-end-of-human-civilization.md

 title: "The End of Human Civilization"
 date: 2019-10-23
 tags: "Society"
+geo: "World"
+draft: false
 shorttext: "To survive as a species, humanity must create a new form of civilization."
-draft: false
 lang: en
 cover: "society"
 ---

 The Anthropocene: Researchers suggested that the term be included in the geological timescale.
 It marks the transition to an age marked by the influence of man on the geological processes of the earth.
 The temporal classification, relevance and necessity of the concept are still being discussed among geologists.
 Nevertheless, the term is increasingly used in science.
 This is because experts from a wide range of disciplines recognize that, for the first time in the history of the planet, the future of the entire Earth is fundamentally determined by the actions of the human species, and the effects of human activity are still being will have an impact for generations, if not millennia.
+draft: false

 But when you talk about the Anthropocene, it's not just about climate change.
 The concept implies a system of being based on the maximum exploitation of resources at the expense of expendable "others".
 It is closely linked to a global system of racism, a legacy of centuries of colonialism.
 And is it inextricably linked to a never-ending succession of industrial wars, which reached its provisional culmination with the endless "war on terror."